LaharB/VSDsquadron_mini_research_internship/README.md

 # VSDSquadron_mini

 <details>
-    <summary>Task 1 </summary>
+    <summary> Task 1 : Installation of RISC-V toolchain and compilation of C program using gcc and RISC-V compiler</summary>

-The first task to be performed is the installation of RISC-V toolchain.
+The first step to be performed is the installation of RISC-V toolchain.

 After the installation is complete, we write a C code to perfrom the sum of numbers from 1 to n.
 For this we open any editor (*here we have used leafpad* ),we open leafpad by the following command-